Framework of Thoughts: A Foundation Framework for Dynamic and Optimized Reasoning based on Chains, Trees, and Graphs: Introduction

 \textit{Large language models} (LLMs) have become popular for various problem-solving and reasoning tasks such as mathematical or logical reasoning \citep{cobbe2021gsm8k}, task planning \citep{shridhar2021alfworld}, or multi-hop question-answering \citep{yang2018hotpotqa,trivedi2022musique}.
 It has been shown that, similar to humans, LLMs' accuracy on these tasks improves significantly when LLMs generate a step-by-step thought process before concluding a final answer \citep{wei2022chainofthought, kojima2022zeroshot}.
 Multiple prompting schemes have been proposed to elicit such thought processes in LLMs : \textit{Chain of Thought} (CoT) \citep{wei2022chainofthought} and \textit{zero-shot} CoT \citep{kojima2022zeroshot} include examples of desired thought sequences or an instruction to think step by step in the prompt.
 Later schemes such as \textit{Tree of Thoughts} (ToT) \citep{yao2023treeofthoughts} or \textit{Graph of Thoughts} (GoT) \citep{besta2024graphofthoughts} involve multiple prompts organizing the LLM's thoughts into more complex tree or graph structures rather than linear chains.
 Several other prompting schemes based on chains, trees, and graphs have been proposed.
 However, most of these prompting schemes come with some key limitations.

-\textbf{Limitation \#1: The prompting schemes rely on manually-defined and static graph structures.} The vast majority of the schemes are not fully automatic (refer to \citealp{besta2024demystifying}), requiring users to manually specify task-specific prompts and graph structures that define how to decompose and solve a problem type.
-The graph structure then remains static during execution and the LLM only fills in some specific thoughts related to the problem.
+\textbf{Limitation \#1: The prompting schemes rely on manually-defined and static graph structures.} The vast majority of the schemes are not fully automatic (refer to \citealp{besta2025demystifying}), requiring users to manually specify task-specific prompts and graph structures that define how to decompose and solve a problem type.
+The graph structure then remains static during execution and the LLM only fills in specific thoughts related to the problem.
 This typically prevents generalizability to previously unseen or dynamic problems where the ideal reasoning structure is not known a-priori but must be actively discovered for every problem instance \citep{zhou2024selfdiscover}.

-\textbf{Limitation \#2: The prompting schemes are not sufficiently optimized.} Existing schemes have untapped accuracy potential due to insufficient hyperparameter and prompt optimization. \citet{pandey2025adaptivegraphofthoughts}, for instance, transparently state that they do not assert optimality of their AGoT scheme and suggest that better prompts and hyperparameters may be discovered.
+\textbf{Limitation \#2: The prompting schemes are not sufficiently optimized.} Existing schemes have untapped accuracy potential due to insufficient hyperparameter and prompt optimization, often due to the prohibitively high cost of trying different combinations. \citet{pandey2025adaptivegraphofthoughts}, for instance, transparently state that they do not assert optimality of their AGoT scheme and suggest that better prompts and hyperparameters may be discovered.
+With most schemes lacking systematic optimization, it is unclear whether some schemes outperform others due to better reasoning structures or simply due to lucky parameter choices.

 \textbf{Limitation \#3: The prompting schemes are executed inefficiently.} All schemes rely on some form of extended test-time compute, i.e., generating more tokens during a response.
 However, many schemes are not time- and cost-efficient as they run LLM prompts sequentially and often perform the same LLM calls several times, thereby creating waiting times and unnecessary inference costs.
-In light of these widespread limitations of current schemes, we make two main contributions.